clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

       initrd initrd
       boot

 #.
-Create a cloud-init file that will customize the instance of the install.
+Write a cloud-init document that will customize the instance of the install
-   The `cloud-init Read the Docs`_ provides a guide on what may be configured after an install.
-Save it to the ``static/roles`` directory within the web hosting directory for ``ICIS``.
-Give the cloud-init file a name that resembles a role.
+   according to your requirements.
+The `cloud-init Read the Docs`_ provides a guide on how to write a cloud-init document.
+The guide covers what cloud-init is capable of customizing after an install.

+#.
+Save the cloud-init document to the ``static/roles`` directory within the
+   web hosting directory for ``ICIS`` with the name of a role you would like to create.
 For example, a role may be "database" or "web" or "ciao".

 #.
-After creating roles (cloud-init files), define which roles to apply to
+After creating roles, also known as cloud-init files, assign roles to MAC
-   which PXE clients by mapping them to the corrpsoinding MAC addresses of the PXE clients.
-Define the mapping by modifying the :file:`config.txt` file in the ``static`` directory within the web hosting directory for ``ICIS``.
-   A mapping may look like the example below:
+   addresses of PXE clients by modifying the :file:`config.txt` file in the ``static`` directory within the web hosting directory for ``ICIS``.
+An assignment may look like the example below:

    .. code-block::

       # MAC address,role
       00:01:02:03:04:05,ciao

-   If the MAC address of a PXE client is not found within the :file:`config.txt` file, a default role mapping may be defined for un- mapped MAC addresses as follows:
+   If MAC addresses of PXE clients are not listed within the :file:`config.txt` file, a default role for those MAC address may be defined as follows:

    .. code-block::